Isaias Impact: Widespread damage and power outages across Long Island

 "You know what with trees down, we are comparable with Sandy right now," Don Clavin said.
 "We didn't get the rain or flooding, but trees down, an enormous amount.
 We won't be surprised if we see 500-700 trees down."

-An 80-foot Oak Tree came toppling down and destroyed one house in Manhasset, sending the owners running for their lives.
-Joe Bzezinski has lived here on Crab Apple Road for the last 27 years and never, NEVER has he seen something like this.
+An 80-foot Oaktree came toppling down and destroyed one house in Manhasset, sending the owners running for their lives.
+Joe Bzezinski has lived here on Crab Apple Road for the last 27 years and said he has never seen anything like this.

-Fortunately, neither of them were injured, but this house and others in different spots here in Flower Hill and Manhasset have HUGE trees ripped from the roots, some sitting right next to other homes with no damage.
+Fortunately, neither was injured, but the house and others in different spots in Flower Hill and Manhasset have huge trees ripped from the roots, some sitting right next to other homes with no damage.

 George Mueger, of Huntington, helped his father clean their yard on Wednesday.